vg-json-data/sm-json-data/region/region-readme.md

 }}
 ```

 where 0 is replaced with the node ID of the given node, and another where the `false` values in `leavesWithArtificialMorph` and `artificialMorph` are replaced with `true`.
+Here we are referring to nodes with `"nodeType": "door"`, which excludes sand entrances (which instead have `"nodeType": "entrance"`).

 #### gModeImmobile